Using Sentry on Enterprise and Business Plans

 If you minify your JavaScript code, you can upload source maps to Sentry.
 We’ll un-minify your code and give you a stack trace for each event that provides the context necessary for efficient debugging.

-To get started, check out our source map documentation for JavaScript and Node.
+To get started, check out our source map documentation for JavaScript.
 You might also find our 4 Reasons Why Your Source Maps are Broken blog post helpful.

 First 90 Days: Getting better